TheNewBob/IMS2-Distribution/README.md

 ## Recommended add-ons
 IMS2 comes with a toolbox set for the [Orbiter StackEditor](http://www.orbithangar.com/search_quick.php?text=stackeditor&submit.x=0&submit.y=0), which is a much more convenient tool to put vessels together than Scenario Editor.
-It must be noted however that IMS2 does not yet have the same level of support by stack editor as the original IMS had.
-Additionally, StackEditor seems to have a few minor hickups in Orbiter 2016, like vessels spawning at the center of the sun, but it's still more convenient than Scenario Editor.
+It does come with a few caveats for Orbiter 2016, however:
+* StackEditor has no extended support for IMS2 modules, i.e. it will not display any module properties.
+* StackEditor hangs when exporting the vessel to Orbiter.
+The vessel is still exported, but StackEditor will be unresponsive afterwards.
+* IMS2 is likely to crash when using the "integrate all" feature immediately after the vessel is spawned by StackEditor. the best course of action is to spawn the vessel, quit orbiter, and then restart the current state.
+* StackEditor will spawn vessels at the center of the sun.

+These issues are not IMS2 related, and will not immediately be fixed in StackEditor.
+An adaptation of StackEditor specifically for IMS2 is planned for the Beta-stage, all issues will be addressed at that point.

-After installing, you'll have to open StackEditor/StackEditor.cfg and change the line:
+After installing StackEditor, you'll have to open StackEditor/StackEditor.cfg and change the line:
 `tbxset = default`
 to
 `tbxset = IMS2`